- Introduction |

 One disk is an exact copy of the other so if one fails you still have all of your data on the other drive.

-This is an excellent way to protect you against loosing your music collection due to hard disk failure but it won't protects you against dropping the unit (kids, cats, dogs, drunk), water, fire, theft.
+This is an excellent way to protect you against losing your music collection due to hard disk failure but it won't protects you against dropping the unit (kids, cats, dogs, drunk), water, fire, theft.

 It won't protect you against user errors like deleting the wrong files or applying the wrong tags.
 Sounds logical but I have the feeling that a lot of people think they are save because they have a RAID system.